 In addition to the HKIO requirements for AIA Co. and AIA International, the HKIA has been developing a Group-wide Supervision (GWS) framework to align with international standards to supervise Hong Kong domiciled Internationally Active Insurance Groups (IAIGs).
 Legislation setting out the GWS framework was enacted on 17 July 2020.
 On 31 December 2020, the Government gazetted the commencement date of the legislation to be on 29 March 2021.
 In addition, the Insurance (Group Capital) Rules (Group Capital Rules) were tabled before the Legislative Council on 6 January 2021 and will also come into operation on 29 March 2021.
 Under the Group Capital Rules, the GWS framework will be based on a "Summation Approach".
-The Group's available capital and minimum required capital will be calculated based on summing up of the available capital and required capital according to the regulatory requirements for each relevant regulated entity within the Group, also known as Group Local Capital Summation Method (LCSM).
+The Group's available capital and minimum required capital will be calculated based on summing up of the available capital and required capital Summation Method (LCSM).